 The students enrolling in higher education institutions must have completed matriculation examination from an upper secondary school or equivalent final examination.
 The law stipulates that a higher education institution can accept students that possess equivalent level of maturity and knowledge as assessed by the higher education institution (Althing - Icelandic Parliament, 2008a).
-Also, it must be ensured that the higher education institution admission requirements and study standards correspond to those demanded in accredited higher education institution within similar fields in other countries.
-The higher education institution may set specific admission requirements, like requiring student to pass an entrance examination or an assessment examination.
+Also, it must be ensured that the higher education institution admission requirements and study standards correspond to those demanded in accredited higher education institution may set specific admission requirements, like requiring student to pass an entrance examination or an assessment examination.
 Higher education institutes can also, with the consent of the Ministry of Education, Science and Culture, offer preliminary study programme for individuals that do not meet with admission requirements.